Gustav Vigeland

 Gustav Vigeland (11 April 1869 – 12 March 1943), born as Adolf Gustav Thorsen, was a Norwegian sculptor.
 Gustav Vigeland occupies a special position among Norwegian sculptors, both in the power of his creative imagination and in his productivity.
 He is most associated with the Vigeland installation (Vigelandsanlegget) in Frogner Park, Oslo.
-He was also the designer of the Nobel Peace Prize medal.
+The Vigeland installation made Frogner Park into Norway's most popular tourist attraction, and the park also contains Frogner Manor with the Oslo Museum and the Henriette Wegner Pavilion.
+Vigeland was also the designer of the Nobel Peace Prize medal.

 Early life

 Adolf Gustav Thorsen was born to a family of craftsmen, just outside Halse og Harkmark, a former municipality in Mandal.
-His parents were Elesæus Thorsen (1835–1886), a cabinetmaker and Anne Aanensdatter (1835–1907).
+His parents were Elisæus Thorsen (1835–1886), a cabinetmaker and Anne Aanensdatter (1835–1907).
 He had three brothers, of whom Emanuel Vigeland (originally Thorsen) became a noted artist.
 As a youth, he was sent to Oslo where he learned wood carving at a local school.
 However, the sudden death of his father compelled him to move back to Mandal to help his family.
 Gustav lived for a time with his grandparents on a farm called Mjunebrokka in Vigeland, an old farm in Valle parish, Lindesnes municipality in Vest-Agder county.

 He returned to Oslo in 1888, this time determined to become a professional sculptor.
 He came to the attention of sculptor Brynjulf Bergslien, who supported him and gave him practical training.
 The following year he exhibited his first work, Hagar and Ishmael.
-In his 20s, he adopted the new family name Vigeland, from the area he had briefly lived.
+In his 20s, he adopted the new family name Vigeland, from the area where he had briefly lived.

 Vigeland spent the years 1891 to 1896 in several voyages abroad, including Copenhagen, Paris, Berlin and Florence.
 In the French capital he frequented Auguste Rodin's workshop, while in Italy he experimented with ancient and Renaissance artworks.
 In these years the themes that would later dominate his inspiration - death and the relationship between man and woman - first appeared.
 He held his first personal exhibitions in Norway in 1894 and 1896, which received notable critical praise.